isiakaabd/Covid-tracker/README.md

-You can view this on https://
+You can view this on https://covidtrackerapp2021.netlify.app

+Thanks for reading through.
+Don't forget to star the repo and suggestions will be welcomed.